trudnai/Steve2/README.md

 11.0769231
 ```

-...then it would have lasted for 11 seconds if Apple \]\[ was built today (calculating with the measuer 1300x speed increase)
+...then it would have lasted for 11 seconds if Apple \]\[ was built today (calculating with the measued 1300x speed increase)

-_Disclaimer: This is just an estimation, and most probably on a real hardware it would be several times faster.
-That is because even if Steve \]\[ is fast, it is still an emulator -- and an emulator needs to do a lot of things on the real CPU to emulate just one opcode._
+_Disclaimer: This is just an estimation, on a real hardware most probebly it would even faster several times.
+That is because even if Steve \]\[ very is fast, it is still an emulator -- and an emulator needs to do a lot of things on the host CPU to emulate just a single opcode._